ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The "RateLimit-Limit" response field indicates the [service limit](#service-limit) associated with the client in the current [time window](#time-window).
 If the client exceeds that limit, it MAY not be served.

 The field is an Item and its value is a non-negative Integer referred to as the "expiring-limit".
-Parameters are not allowed.
+This specification does not define Parameters for this field.
+If they appear, they MUST be ignored.

 The expiring-limit MUST be set to the service limit that is closest to reaching its limit, and the associated time window MUST either be: